Tuan96/rock-paper-scissors/README.md

 ## How to Play

 You can copy the code to a text editor of your choice.
-After that, open your favorite browser and you can get started right away.
+After that, open your favorite browser and get started right away.
 You can also try the live version here:

 ## Built With